-MCM Measurable Goal Success 3 Inspect 100% of complaints regarding construction sites each year.
+мсм Measurable Goal Success 3 Inspect 100% of complaints regarding construction sites each year.
 Met Goal.
 The Town inspects 100% of complaints regarding construction sites each year.
 3 Provide annual construction stormwater training at least once a year for designated Town staff and new hires.
-Did Not Meet Goal.
-The Town engineer will attend stormwater training in Year 5.
+Met Goal.
+The Town engineer provided training to additional staff.
 3 Address 100% of complaints or comments received from construction contractors.
 Met Goal.
 The Town addressed 100% of complaints or comments received from construction contractors.
 4 Investigate 100% of post-construction violations or complaints.
 Met Goal.
-Copper Canyon investigate 100% of post-construction violations.
-4 Implement maintenance plans for 100% of new owners or operators once post-construction BMPs installed.
+Copper Canyon investigated 100% of post-construction violations.
+4 Implement maintenance plans for 100% of new owners or operators once post- construction BMPs installed.
 Did Not Meet Goal.
 The Town has drafted maintenance plans and is still in the process of implementing the post-construction maintenance plans.
 5 Inspect 100% of municipal operations and maintenance activities each year.
 Met Goal.
 Copper Canyon inspected 100% of municipal operations and maintenance activities.
 5 Implement procedures to remove and properly dispose of waste at 100% of municipal facilities.
 Met Goal.
 The Town will implement procedures to remove and properly dispose of waste.
 5 Implement contract requirements to 100% of new contractors.
 Did Not Meet Goal.
-The Town drafted contractual requirement agreements for Townhired contractors and is still in the process of developing requirements.
+The Town drafted contractual requirement agreements for Town- hired contractors and is still in the process of developing requirements.
 5 Provide annual municipal employee training at least once a year for designated staff and new hires.
-Did Not Meet Goal.
-The Town engineer will attend stormwater training in Year 5.
+Met Goal.
+The Town Engineer provided training for additional staff.